 Welcome to Saint Demetrios Greek Language School – Upper Darby, PA.
 We teach Greek without limits, from those who hear the language on regular basis, to those who have zero exposure.
 Our mission is to educate children of the Greater Philadelphia Area the language that started it all “Greek” as a second language according to 4 forms of learning:

 - Listening Comprehension

 - Oral Comprehension

-Our experienced teachers use materials that your children are already familiar with in their American school, and will add more interactive time in addition to the classical learning style & make it fun-based.
-Homework still exists but is less strenuous with more practice in class, serving as a recap of what happens in class.
+Our experienced teachers use materials and technology that your children are already familiar with in their American school and will add more interactive time in addition to the classical teaching methods.
+Homework still exists and serves as a recap of the lessons.
 There is always some pencil & paper but online hybrid support for homework assignments will keep the student interested and you as a parent more able to help them along if needed.
 The goal of our school is to have your child prepare to excel and succeed obtaining the certificate of proficiency in the Greek language known as Ellinomatheia and become recognized as bilingual around the world.

 Our school environment generates the atmosphere of authenticity and brings out the FILOTIMO.
 This is something that it’s not taught by instruction but it rather an intangible experience which is gained by our events.
 Because of our Filotimo, our students learn how PAREA evolves and carries it past their school experience establishing long-term friendships.